 - Olive Oil Soap Grated dissolved in hot water

 - A Speedy Stitcher Awl and Matching Waxed Thread

 The Beach Shoes should fit comfortably inside the Recycled Soles

-Draw and Cut around a Sole or a Foot to make the Boot Template
+Draw and Cut Around a Sole or a Foot to Create the Boot Template

 Cover with Curtain Netting

 Wet each layer with warm soapy water, press the water downwards and outwards towards the edges of the template.
 Only gentle smoothing out of the fibers is required here.